-In my 7 years as a professional dating coaching, I was paid to sit and listen to people having conversations.
+In my 7 years as a professional dating coaching, I was paid to listen to conversations.

-I would head to a bar with my a nervous client, we would meet new and interesting people, and I would sit in an inconspicuous position listening to the entire conversation trying to work out exactly what was going wrong and how to fix it.
+I would head to a bar with a nervous client, we would meet new and interesting people, and I would sit in an inconspicuous position listening to the entire conversation trying to work out exactly what was going wrong and how to fix it.

 I listened to thousands of conversations from an objective, outside position, and it taught me something incredibly valuable about how to improve your communication skills.